grant-reidy/sea-kayaking-website/README.md

 Peoples just submit a pull request if you update any of the pages and stuff.
 I'll get y'all stitutated to use the website.
 Image website icons are in the pptx file.

+## Website Updates
+When you push to main it'll automatically update the webstie.